58 Best Squarespace Photography Website Examples

 These sites understand that photographers are selling an experience, not just images.

 • Hero sections skip the slider: Nearly 90% use static hero layouts with either single powerful images or curated grids.
-Lydia Jenkins Photography’sPhotography website — artistic, professional, elegant sans-serif design in dark, muted tones with blue and white. "authentic. timeless. immersive." “authentic. timeless. immersive.” over a single striking photo outperforms any carousel.
+Lydia Jenkins Photography’sPhotography services website — minimal, elegant serif and sans-serif design in black and white. "authentic. timeless. immersive" “authentic. timeless. immersive.” over a single striking photo outperforms any carousel.

 → Less navigation creates more focus on the work itself.